How to Hire Remote Workers as Contractors in Denmark

 If you want to bring some certainty into a new contracting relationship, you can suggest that the contractor use an umbrella company in Denmark.
 The umbrella company works to both parties’ advantage, as they are an intermediary to the contract who will facilitate payment and ensure performance milestones are met by the contractor.

-The umbrella company will also withhold taxes and contributions for freelancers almost as if they are employees, and this can be helpful for those who are new to contracting and are used to being an employee.
+Also, the umbrella company will withhold taxes and contributions for freelancers almost as if they are employees, and this can be helpful for those who are new to contracting and are used to being an employee.
 The umbrella company can also sponsor work permits for expats if that is needed.

 Compliance risks when hiring remote workers in Denmark